 Some insurance companies will offer to pay a small percentage, some will cover most, and some will even cover all.
 But many insurance companies don’t cover any costs associated with a laser spine surgery.

 You should talk to your surgeon as well as your insurance company to see if a) the surgeon will work out payment plans with you and b) if your insurance company will cover any part of the cost of your surgery.

 It’s important that you keep an open line of communication with your surgeon when it comes to laser spine surgery.
 If you feel that you’re a good candidate, but your surgeon is unwilling, you are free to ask for a second or third opinion.

-Be sure that you do research on whatever surgeon you choose to go with, and ask around support forums for other peoples’ experiences and recommendations.
+Be sure that you do research on whatever surgeon or medical center you choose to go with, and ask around support forums for other peoples’ experiences and recommendations.

 Many people have found relief with laser spine surgery, but others have found that it only complicated things.
 Only you and your surgeon can determine if laser spine surgery is good for you.